 These documents highlight the structure and activities of the Persian Gulf States' and Yemen's political system, government, judiciary, laws, military, customs, economy, finance, agriculture, natural resources, industry, communications, and media.

-Access to all of the top moot court competitions since 1960, including the Problems, Judges' Briefs, Rules, and leading written memorials.
+This HeinOnline resource provides access to all of the top moot court competitions since 1960, including the Problems, Judges' Briefs, Rules, and leading written memorials.

 This bibliographic database offers informative, author-written abstracts covering scholarly research in all areas of philosophy.
 The literature covered goes back to 1940 and includes journal articles, books, book chapters such as contributions to an anthology and book reviews.